 Option 3: Life Insurance Priority

-Recommendation for most families: Full bundle with single insurer
+Common combination considered for many families: Full bundle with single insurer

 Understanding real claim scenarios clarifies the difference between these coverage types.